codyaverett/vue-primevue-demo/NOTES.md

 - Working on improving the ideas workspace now
     - Implemented all of the basic features for ideas space and it's working well
     - Added @VueUse dependency for a debouncing util, will use more of it's functions later. e.g. useColorMode etc.

+### Hour 3

+- Starting to work on the dashboard, looks like the home page should just be the dashboard
+- I started working with D3 instead of chart.js because I wanted to make something cool and more custom than just something like a pie chart.
+We'll see how this goes, might end up crawling back to use chart.js if things get ugly

 ---